 The Constitution of 1776 provided for two State treasurers - the Treasurer of the Eastern Shore, and the Treasurer of the Western Shore - each elected by the House of Delegates (Constitution of 1776 (sec.
-13)).
-These two offices came to be consolidated by the General Assembly.
-The office of Treasurer of the Eastern Shore was abolished in 1843, and its duties were assumed by the Treasurer of the Western Shore (Chapter 200, Acts of 1841; Chapter 239, Acts of 1842).
+13).
+Later, these two offices were consolidated by the General Assembly.
+For in 1843, the office of Treasurer of the Eastern Shore was abolished, and its duties were assumed by the Treasurer of the Western Shore (Chapter 200, Acts of 1841; Chapter 239, Acts of 1842).

 Goldstein Treasury Building, 80 Calvert St., Annapolis, Maryland.
 April 1999.
 Photo by Diane P. Frese.

 Today, the State Treasurer is chosen by joint ballot of both houses of the General Assembly at the first regular session of the Legislature in each gubernatorial term of office.
 The State Treasurer thus serves a four-year term coinciding with that of the Governor.